FREQUENTLY ASKED QUESTIONS

 Empowering and connecting women through adventure is at the heart of everything we do at WHOA, and we hold a strong commitment to social responsibility with every adventure we take.
 Our special style of giving back is about sharing experiences with local women - it’s something that makes our adventures even richer for everyone.
 For Kilimanjaro, we provide the opportunity for local women in the region to join us on each climb to experience and conquer the mountain that they’ve lived under their whole lives, but never afforded the opportunity to do themselves.
 On previous climbs, we’ve been so honored to have former students of Tembea Girls School, our partner NGO located just across the border from Kilimanjaro in Kajiado, Kenya, apart of our group.
 Sharing stories and experiences with each other over seven days is a great way to develop meaningful connections with these inspiring women!

 Our Tanzanian mountain crew is the best in the business, and you'll quickly become one big family on the mountain!
 Safety is of the utmost importance to us, and all of our mountain guides have received extensive training in first aid, mountain rescue, wildlife and are registered with the Kilimanjaro National Park (KINAPA).
 We also work closely with The Kilimanjaro Porters Assistance Project (KPAP) to ensure our crew receives ethical treatment and fair wages that they deserve.
-Like KPAP, we recognize the value of the demanding labor these porters perform, and we’re dedicated to helping them constantly improving the safety and quality of the Kilimanjaro experience for everyone.
+Like KPAP, we recognize the value of the demanding labor these porters perform, and we’re dedicated to helping them constantly improve the safety and quality of the Kilimanjaro experience for everyone.

 Above all, we make sure that all our adventures support women, the local community, and fill a need that is of value to our partners.
 For that reason, the partnerships can and do vary depending on their needs and the abilities and desires of our group.
 In each case, we do due diligence to seek out local partners that are doing valuable, sustainable work, and we work closely with them to understand their needs and create an experience that will truly be of value to them and you!